Manchester United outcast told he will not be allowed to leave by Ten Hag

 Newly promoted Luton Town tried to sign Tom Heaton and were prepared to make the 37-year-old their Number 1, with Rob Edwards keen on adding some Premier League experience to his squad.

-However, it’s being claimed that Ten Hag has blocked the move and told Heaton he will not be allowed to leave the club this summer.
+However, as per the Telegraph, Ten Hag has blocked the move and told Heaton he will not be allowed to leave the club this summer.

 ALSO READ: Colombian striker agrees to sign Manchester United deal